 Helping you get pregnant is an important part of our job, but it’s not the only part.
 We seek to create healthy families.
 That means focusing on your overall health, so that you can not only have a healthy pregnancy, but can stay healthy for yourself and your children for years to come.
 To us, it’s a huge disservice to women when a fertility clinic believes that their job ends when the woman’s pregnancy is confirmed or as soon as her baby is born.
 When you give birth, you’re going to become a parent; that’s a huge responsibility, and we want to ensure that you have the tools you need to do it well.
-At our Texas area fertility clinic, we focus on the long-term health of your whole family, not just on getting a positive pregnancy test result.
+At our Tucson area fertility clinic, we focus on the long-term health of your whole family, not just on getting a positive pregnancy test result.

 Here are some of the ways we help you to improve the healthfulness of your lifestyle.
 Dr. Hutchison and the rest of our clinic staff will provide you with all the information and help that you need to align your lifestyle with your health goals.

 You probably hear a lot in the news about the “obesity epidemic,” and how damaging it is for your health to be very overweight.
 We do want our patients to know that carrying around too much extra weight affects your hormone levels and decreases your fertility, increases your risk for gestational diabetes (diabetes during pregnancy), and can cause many other health problems.

 However, it’s important to know that being underweight, or losing too much weight too fast, can also affect fertility.
 So if you’re overweight and want to lose some weight to get healthier, going on a “crash diet” and restricting your food intake too severely could also prevent you from getting pregnant.
 We emphasize a common-sense approach; we want you to create healthy habits that you can maintain for the rest of your life, not extreme changes that will quickly feel too restrictive.